Award-winning tour returning in July 2024!

 - All meals including a delicious morning tea and lunch with your choice of espresso coffee, tea, hot chocolate, fruit juice and bottled water (using our reusable water bottles).

 - Comfort of a modern air conditioned 4WD vehicle.

 - Use of special wildlife-friendly headlamps and tablet device for recording wildlife sightings.

 - Visits Wollemi National Park including Wolgan River, Bellbird Gorge, Glow Worm Tunnel, Penrose Gorge and Bells Grotto.

-Our Glow Worm Tunnel Hike departs at 7:45am and returns to the Seven Valleys Visitor Information Centre, 1137 Great Western Highway, Lithgow NSW 2790.
+Our Glow Worm Tunnel Hike departs at 7:30am and returns at 3:30pm to the Seven Valleys Visitor Information Centre, 1137 Great Western Highway, Lithgow NSW 2790.
 Alternatively, we offer complimentary return vehicle transfers for guests staying at accommodation in Wolgan Valley, Lidsdale, Wallerawang, Portland and Lithgow.

 LEVEL OF DIFFICULTY

 GRADE 3 - RECOMMENDED FOR PEOPLE WITH SOME BUSHWALKING EXPERIENCE

 Suitable for most ages and fitness levels.
 Track has short steep hill sections, a rough surface and many steps.
 The trail consists of mostly undulating uneven surfaces.
 Due to significant obstacles present along the route, the trail is not pram or wheelchair-accessible.